JoseSarga/Tableau-Dashboards/README.md

 Bathroom Distribution: The majority of houses have 2-3 bathrooms, with few homes having 0 or more than 5 bathrooms.

-**3. Key Takeaways**
+**3. Key Insights**

-House prices fluctuate daily, showing trends based on demand and external factors.
+-House prices fluctuate daily, showing trends based on demand and external factors.

-Property condition and view quality significantly influence house prices.
+-Property condition and view quality significantly influence house prices.

-Most properties fall within the mid-range price category ($200K - $800K).
+-Most properties fall within the mid-range price category ($200K - $800K).

-The number of bedrooms and bathrooms follows a predictable trend, making it easier to categorize properties.
+-The number of bedrooms and bathrooms follows a predictable trend, making it easier to categorize properties.

-Certain regions within King County have higher-valued properties, influencing investment opportunities.
+-Certain regions within King County have higher-valued properties, influencing investment opportunities.

 **4. Future Enhancements**